mirmohmmadluqman/Number-Oracle/README.md

 ---

 ### Overview
-**Number Oracle** is a simple command-line guessing game written in Rust.
+**Number Oracle** is a simple terminal guessing game written in Rust.
 It randomly selects a number between 1 and 100 and lets the player keep guessing until they find the correct one.
+If the number guessed is bigger then the number genrated, it says Too Big, if low it says low.

 ---